 The authorization is made in writing by a person described in subsection (i) thorough (iv).

 The authorization specifies either an individual or a position having responsibility for the overall operation of the regulated facility or activity such as the position of plant manager, operator of a well or a well field, superintendent, position of equivalent responsibility, or an individual or position having overall responsibility for environmental matters for the company.
 (A duly authorized representative may thus be either a named individual or any individual occupying a named position).

-(C) The written authorization is submitted to the Division.
+The written authorization is submitted to the division.

-Changes to authorization: If an authorization under paragraph a. of this section is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of paragraph a) of this section must be submitted to the Division, before or together with any reports, information, or applications to be signed by an authorized representative.
+Changes to authorization: If an authorization under paragraph a. of this section is no longer accurate because a different individual or position has responsibility for the overall operation of the facility, a new authorization satisfying the requirements of paragraph a) of this section must be submitted to the division, before or together with any reports, information, or applications to be signed by an authorized representative.

 Certification: Any person signing a document under paragraph a. of this section shall make the following certification: